 These are the things I wish I could have changed on this shoot:

 Less natural light.
 The light coming from outside was overpowering the small LED panel.
 I wish the LED panel had more power or the outside light wasn't as bright.

 Better sound proofing.
 There was a bit of a hollow sound due to the sound of my voice bouncing off the wall behind the camera and getting picked up again by the microphone.
 Adding foam to the wall would have solved that issue.
 Luckily I just threw out a bunch of foam sound proof tiles…

 I hope you found this useful.
 If you buy anything through the links on this page I might make a small percentage of the sale, at no extra cost to you.
 This helps me make more content 🙂

-Don't forget to check out my new e-book which is all about timelapse photography!
+Don't forget to check out my new e-books which are all about timelapse and astro photography!